 'Tis The Season of Giving - 6 ways you can give back on Facebook this holiday season

 MENLO PARK, Calif., Nov.
-23, 2020 /PRNewswire/ -- This year has been difficult for everyone – but one silver lining is the compassion and generosity so many have shown in supporting their loved ones, causes and communities.
+23, 2020 /PRNewswire-HISPANIC PR WIRE/ -- This year has been difficult for everyone – but one silver lining is the compassion and generosity so many have shown in supporting their loved ones, causes and communities.

 Experience the interactive Multimedia News Release here: https://www.multivu.com/players/English/8677051-facebook-season-of-giving/